beardedtim/website-builder/README.md

 This is the base for converting from JSON into HTML and vice-versa.
 This will just be the conversion between the two while the scrapping and such will be done elsewhere.

+This is a **Work In Progress** Right now `Reader` from `index.babel.js` has two main methods on it `.toHTML`, which takes in the type of object that `.toJSON` returns.
+The name `toJSON` is not actually correct because it is just an object and not actually a JSON object...but...oh well.

+You can follow along how we do this but basically converting from the JS object to HTML was easy.
+The hard part came in when we try to take HTML string and make the JS object out of it.
+Right now we are doing it pretty cheaply and do not have integration for self-closing tags.
+However, self-closing tags will be easy to parse now that we have a list of strings and just need to inject that into the string.

+##How Does toJSON Work?

+There is alot of things going on but basically, we first find the first closing tag we can find.
+We then say that whatever that was is now a symbol inside of the string.
+We do this over and over again until we are left with the root div with a single symbol inside of it.

+Once we have that, we start creating the node tree based off of the dictionary of symbols.
+Because of this, we are getting a failing test on how we thought `Reader.flattenChildren`would work.
+This needs to be fixed.

 ##Install

 How to install this project